Worksheet Views with JavaScript via C++

 Split Panes

-If you need to split the screen to get two different views in the same worksheet, split panes.
-Microsoft Excel offers a very handy feature that allows you to view more than one copy of your worksheet, and for you to be able to scroll through each pane of your worksheet independently: split panes.
+If you need to split the screen to get two different views in the same worksheet, use split panes.
+Microsoft Excel offers a very handy feature that allows you to view more than one copy of your worksheet and scroll each pane independently.

 The panes work simultaneously.
-If you make a change in one, the change simultaneously appears in the other.
-Aspose.Cells provides the split panes feature for the users.
+If you make a change in one, the change appears in the other.
+Aspose.Cells provides the split panes feature for users.

 Applying and Removing Split Panes